bodeadedeji/bodeadedeji.github.io/_pages/Yoruba.md

 - **The Tortoise and the dog.** [2d Cartoon](https://www.youtube.com/watch?v=6Uy3jA-vE-A){: .btn .btn--info .btn--small}

 - **The Crab and the Patridge.** [2d Cartoon](https://www.youtube.com/watch?v=Gz7xv2hL6oI){: .btn .btn--info .btn--small}

+- From 2020 to 2023, I served as a researcher on a project funded by the Tertiary Education Trust Fund (TETFund) of the Federal Government of Nigeria.
+Led by Principal Investigators Prof. Ayo Yusuff and Dr. Akinmayowa Akin-Otiko, the study also investigated folktales and riddles in pedagogy, modeling and remodeling and character development.
+A key output of the extensive fieldwork conducted across South West Nigeria was the adaptation of traditional narratives into a mix of animated and human short videos for educational purposes.

+**Folktales**:
+- **The king and his four daugthers.**  [2d Cartoon](https://www.youtube.com/watch?v=cPx1Nj-mjcw)

+- **The Tortoise, the dog and the farmer.** [2d Cartoon](https://www.youtube.com/watch?v=RQpbZ26zews)

+- **The Tortoise and the Herbalist.** [2d Cartoon](https://www.youtube.com/watch?v=Vdl78nayJro)

+- **The Tortoise and the dog.** [2d Cartoon](https://www.youtube.com/watch?v=6Uy3jA-vE-A)

+- **The Crab and the Patridge.** [2d Cartoon](https://www.youtube.com/watch?v=Gz7xv2hL6oI)